 You should think of Italian music as a tool to aid your studies rather than as a learning method in itself.

 Your Italian language courses and contact that you have with native Italian speakers should be your prime sources for learning how to speak Italian.

 Let Italian songs be a delightful treasure that you savour on your way to fluency, occasionally helping but mostly lifting you up.

 Now, on to the last song on our list.

 10 – O sole mio de Luciano Pavarotti

 This Neapolitan song, performed by Luciano Pavarotti, is a superb introduction to Italian culture and its music.
 This opera singer perfectly interprets the words of a universal title, originally published in 1898.
 Many other performers have taken over, such as Elvis Presley, Enrico Caruso, or Rachid Taha, in 2013.
 A piece of traditional music like we don't make any more!

-As you will have understood, Italy and the Italian language have more than one trick in their bag, when it comes to making us waver to the sound of their music.
-Between cult artists and titles with hymn-like accents, a whole section of Italy's culture and identity resonates here, to the sound of voices and texts equally powerful.
+As you will have understood, Italy and the Italian language have more than one trick in their bag, when it comes to making us sway to the sound of their music.
+Between cult artists and titles with hymn-like accents, a whole section of Italy's culture and identity resonates here, the voices and texts equally powerful.